drhagen/tabeline/docs/verbs/concatenate.md

 Concatenate the columns of the given data frames into a single data frame.
 All data frames must have the same number of rows.
 No columns may be duplicated.
 No group levels may be present.
 In other libraries, this operation may be called "column binding" or "horizontal stacking".

 This is one of the most dangerous operations in Tabeline.
 Often, [`inner_join`](../verbs/join.md#inner_join) is a safer choice than `concatenate_columns`.
 Joining on key columns ensures that the data is correctly matched even if the row order is mixed up.
-If you find yourself dropping duplicate

 ```python
 from tabeline import DataFrame, concatenate_columns